RI-SE/README.1ST/README.rst

 This is the official GitHub organization for `RISE Research Institutes of Sweden <https://www.ri.se/>`_.

 Here you find a collection of repositories that will be maintained for the foreseeable future, i.e., repositories with a a maintenance plan for at least 10 years.
-The software constained in these repositories all ahave has expected lifetimes that go beyond individual research projects.
-Examples include mature demonstrators, software that allows external replications of research studies, and projects that of considerable interest to a wider open-source software community.
+The software contained in these repositories all have expected lifetimes that go beyond individual research projects.
+Examples include mature demonstrators, software that allows external replications of research studies, and projects that are of considerable interest to a wider open-source software community.

-If you are looking for any specific repositories that do not adhere to any long-term maintenance plans, you can probably find these on the on pages of individual teams, projects, or lead developers.
+If you are looking for any specific repositories that do not adhere to any long-term maintenance plans, you can probably find them on pages of individual teams, projects, or listed under their lead developers.

 Guidelines for RISE employees
 ==========